 Is it Table Mountain that entices you?
-Or perhaps you’re simply excited to discover the best backpackers in Cape Town.
+Or perhaps you’re simply excited to discover the best backpackers places to stay.

 - The B.I.G Backpackers – top pick for solo travellers